• Skip to primary navigation

 What is Free College?

 There are various kinds of free colleges.
-It is necessary to note that tuition is the enrollment fee, but there are other school-related costs such as fee of lodging, food, equipment, and the like.
+It is necessary to note that tuition is the enrollment fee, but there are other school-related costs, such as the fee of lodging, food, equipment, and the like.

 The various types of free colleges include:

 Because it’s a university that’s 100 % online, there’s no risk involved with campus living.
-Of default, you’ll have to pay your living costs anywhere you want to work.
+You’ll have to pay your living costs anywhere you want to work.

 There are other institutions that the government covers the fees so people will participate for free.

-Certain EU colleges give free college for any student who is an EU citizen.
+Certain EU colleges give free college to any EU citizen student.

 How many countries have free college?

-About two dozen countries give their residents free tuition or near-free tuition at public colleges and universities.
-Some limit free tuition to residents, while others give free tuition to all foreign students or a subset, such as free tuition for all EU people.
+About two dozen countries give their residents free or near-free tuition at public colleges and universities.
+Some limit free tuition to residents, while others give free tuition to all foreign students or a subset, such as for all EU people.

 CountryFree Tuition